-All InterSystems IRIS™ programs and applications are run by a process.
+All InterSystems IRIS programs and applications are run by a process.
 A process is identified by a system-generated integer process ID (referred to as a pid).

 InterSystems IRIS provides optimal defaults for all aspects of process management.
 Changing these process defaults should be done with caution, and only for specific special circumstances.

 A process executes either in the default mode, sometimes referred to as Interactive Mode (this is unrelated to user interaction), or in Batch Mode.
-Batch Mode should be used only for special and extreme circumstances.
+Batch Mode should be used only for special circumstances where no better tool is available.

 A process that will access large portions of a database may be set as a Batch Mode process to limit its impact on other (non-batch) processes running on the system.
 Specifically, a Batch Mode process is prevented from overwhelming the database cache with the database blocks that it reads or modifies.
 For example, a data compaction utility might appropriately run in Batch Mode.

 A Batch Mode process is not the same as a jobbed process.
 A jobbed process is generated using the JOB command.
 A jobbed process is a non-interactive process running in background.

 You can use the %SYSTEM.Process.BatchFlag()Opens in a new window method to establish the current process as executing in batch mode.
 BatchFlag() takes a Boolean argument: 0=direct mode (the default), 1=batch mode.
 BatchFlag() with no argument returns the current mode setting.

 Process priority determines how multiple concurrent processes compete for CPU resources.
 A process with a higher priority has preferential access to CPU time.